Have you ever considered what effects blue light might be having on your health?

 Taking steps to prevent the negative effects of blue light will only help your health, particularly when it comes to sleep.

 Ideally, you want to establish a nighttime routine where you’re getting only low levels of blue light at the most.
 Remember, it will take some time for your circadian rhythm to get back in sync, so keep your efforts consistent.
-To boost the effect, consider adding in foods that help with sleep or this Circadian Rhythm essential oil sleep blend.
+To boost the effect, consider adding in foods that help with sleep.

 By being intentional about blue light, you can get all of its good side with minimal amounts of its damaging side!